idmaksim/github_manager_api/README.md

 ### to run this project you need:
  - install requirements from requirements.txt
- - dev or release mode: fastapi [dev or run] src/app.py --reload --port 8090
+ - dev or release mode: fastapi [dev or run] src/app.py --reload --port [port]
 ### or
 - install docker
 - cmd: docker build -t [name of your image] .